Chapter 1 Choose your birth location and birth team wisely

 - Depending on the country, situation and specific doctor protocols, the timing of induction can vary.
 In the US, it is recommended to allow women to wait until 42 weeks to deliver if there are no other complications; in some countries it is common to induce much earlier.

 - Possible negative side effects of ingesting castor oil include diarrhea, abdominal cramping, nausea and vomiting.
+Some medical professionals are also concerned that ingesting castor oil might increase the risk of the baby having its first bowel movement in utero.

 - Morphine will likely only be given to women when they are experiencing prolonged periods of contractions that are not resulting in dilation or labor progression (prodromal labor) because the effects last much longer than other narcotics (five hours in mom, eight hours in baby).